shoibolina/UpNext/README.md

 -Individual ID or QR code type verification (like CORQ) -Additional option added to event creation for events that require check-in (check-in time start & end) -Disable check in button after the time has passed
-# Sprint 4 Implementation Tasks
+# Sprint 4 Implementation Tasks (choose any five that you guys find it easier to do)

 ## Task 1: Real-Time Messaging System
 Implementation of a comprehensive messaging system allowing users and event organizers to communicate directly through the platform with real-time capabilities.